Can Scammers File for Benefits in Your Name?

 Phone scams have also increased during the pandemic.
 One especially common scam is when a fraudster offers to file for unemployment benefits on your behalf in exchange for a fee.

+Social Security scam calls, for example, may even peddle unclaimed grants or cost-of-living adjustments (COLA).
 If you accept, the fraudster takes the fee as well as any other personal information you hand over.

 5. Stealing Your Information Through Paid Online Surveys